 The true irony in all this is that before being diagnosed, my life was one big pile of dough (sadly not the crisp, green kind).
 Dough, batter, cake, crumbs.
 If it had gluten in it, I was probably elbow deep in it, as I had big dreams of becoming the next Ace of Cakes.
 Now, by all means, a baker can be gluten-intolerant, I just happened to lack talent, but I still find it silly how much my life revolved around the one thing (well, actually one of 2.
 I’m also lactose intolerant) that for me is now forbidden.

 Most days I am not affected.
 I have no problem eating my turkey sandwich on gluten-free bread, and they make a fairly decent gluten-free Oreo substitute.
 But let me tell you, when the weekend rolls around and everyone’s knee jerk reaction is to hit speed dial for Dominos, no amount of deep cleansing yoga breathes can soothe my aching heart (but also who am I kidding, I don’t do yoga.
 Let’s get real; I’m losing my shit over not being able to eat pizza.).

 “Look Honey!
-If you or anyone in your party has a food allergy, please let your server know and we will be happy to accommodate.
+It says If you or anyone in your party has a food allergy, please let your server know and we will be happy to accommodate.
 There in the fine print.”

-“Hi folks, my name is Ari I will be your waiter tonight.
-Are there any questions about the menu.”
+“Hi folks, my name is Ari and I will be your waiter tonight.
+Are there any questions about the menu?”